djanmagno/Kaggle_Courses/README.md

 The objective of this project is to continue improving my learnings in the field of Data Science throughout the micro courses offered by Kaggle Website.
 The datasets used on the jupyter notebooks are present inside of Kaggle's website, so all jupyter notebooks present here are only to keep my track on the courses and kepp them as study material for future observations.

-The agenda for this courses is:
+The agenda for this course is:

-  Pandas
+  *Pandas*

    * Creating, Reading and Writing
    * Indexing, Selecting & Assigning